biopragmatics/curies.rs/lib/docs/docs/javascript-example-framework.md

 # ⚛️ Use from any JavaScript framework

-It can be used from any JavaScript framework, or NodeJS.
+This package can be used from any JavaScript framework, or NodeJS.

 For example, to use it in a nextjs react app: